ck-zhang/px/docs/reference/concepts-overview.md

 * **Workspace** – a set of related px projects in one tree that share a single dependency universe (one lock, one env) for development.
 * **Tool** – a named Python CLI installed into its own isolated, CAS-backed environment, runnable from anywhere.
 * **Runtime** – a Python interpreter (e.g. 3.10, 3.11) that px knows about and can assign to projects, tools, and workspaces.
-* **Sandbox** – optional containerized layer derived from `[tool.px.sandbox]` + an env profile; adds curated system capabilities on top of px envs for `px run --sandbox`, `px test --sandbox`, and `px pack image`.
+* **Sandbox** – optional containerized layer derived from `[tool.px.sandbox]` + an env profile; adds curated system capabilities on top of px envs for `px run --sandbox`, `px test --sandbox`, `px pack image`, and `px pack app`.

-Everything else – envs, lockfiles, caches – are implementation details.
+Everything else—env directories, caches, and CAS internals—is an implementation detail.
+Lockfiles are user-facing artifacts, but you shouldn’t need to read them; use `px status`, `px explain`, and `px why` instead.
 Inline `px`-annotated scripts are treated internally as tiny, cached px projects backed by the CAS; you don't need to think about them as a new noun.

 `px explain` is **execution introspection**: it prints what px *would* execute (runtime selection, profile/source, engine path like `cas_native` vs `materialized_env`, argv/workdir/sys.path) without doing repairs or running the target.
 Use it when you suspect “wrong Python”, “wrong entrypoint”, or an unexpected CAS-native fallback.